Who

 Cooper House was one of the first residential services facility in the United States focused on serving people affected by HIV.
 Since its opening in 1997, it remains the only program of its kind in the region.
 The fully-accessible secured facility features 36 studio rooms with private bathrooms, a dining room, and indoor and outdoor areas for socialization.

-With extremely ill clients, coordinators complete an intensive intake assessment to identify priority needs.
-The staff usually begin by focusing on reversing the effects of untreated HIV through nutrition, medication management, and care coordination with medical providers.
+With extremely ill clients, care coordinators complete an intensive intake assessment with each resident to identify priority needs.
+The care plans usually begin by focusing on reversing the effects of untreated HIV through nutrition, medication management, and care coordination with medical providers.
 The 24-hour nursing support, social services, counseling, assistance with activities of daily living, and transportation to medical appointments are key components in the program.
 As residents begin feeling better, they may also participate in some of the recreational activities.

 Success